 The muskie fish can be found in large rivers, mesotrophic, and oligotrophic lakes.
 Clear waters are their preference, and they have two distinct home rangers during the summer, one shallow and another deeper.

 Some of their prey are ducks, frogs, muskrats, mice, rats, insects, and some types of fish.
 Since they are one of the largest freshwater fish, size is no problem.

 The Difference Between a Muskie and a Pike

 Read on to learn the differences between pike vs. muskie.
-The northern pike and muskie fish can be very similar in habits and appearance.
+The Northern pike and muskie fish can be very similar in habits and appearance.
 But they are different in some details—for example, their size.
-Muskies are, overall, larger than pikes.
+Muskies are, overall, larger than pikes and often come in a lighter grey tone.
 They have dark stripes as their pattern, with a pointed tail fork and 6 to 9 pores on the lower jaw.

 The pike has a rounded tail fork, light spots as its pattern, and 4 to 5 pores on its lower jaw.
 Another way to know the difference between them is to pay attention to their origins.
 Muskies are usually found near the Great Lakes, but pikes can be found in the entirety of North America.
 Now that we know the pike vs. muskie differences, let’s learn the pickerel vs pike differences.

 The Difference Between pickerel vs pike

 The difference between pickerel vs pike is harder to spot since they are also similar.
 Again, size can help you on this matter.
 The pickerel fish is slightly smaller than the pike.
 They are lighter in color, though.
 Their body is between a lighter greenish and yellowish color, while the Northern pike has a darker green color.
 A pickerals fins are a great thing to observe since pike fins are brownish or deep reddish, round and large-sized.
 On the other hand, the pickerel’s fins are smaller and paler, looking like a washed-out brown or even orange.